Skip to content

 Decide what kind of parcels and packages you want to deliver to your company.
 In addition, Decide the type of packets your company will accept.

 It may be only envelopes or packets or some large cartoons or everything.
-According to this, you must plan for staffing, marketing, establishment cost, and transportation.
+According to this, you must plan for staffing, marketing, establishment costs, and transportation.
 A well-crafted business plan ensures initiating a business with fewer mistakes.
 In addition, it helps in arranging finance from banks or investors.
 Some of the important topics that must be addressed in your courier service plan document:

 • Initial and recurring costs